 Hybrid reasoning reinforcement learning helps improve overall performance and efficiency.

 We evaluate the hybrid RL strategy that mixes samples from both long and short reasoning modes during training.
 For clear and fair comparison, we train from the same SFT checkpoints and skip the RLAIF-V stage.
-As shown in Table 3, we observe that: (1) The hybrid strategy achieves the best long reasoning performance, and outperforms the SFT baseline even when long reasoning disabled at evaluation.
-This demonstrates that the hybrid setup effectively incentivizes capabilities of both modes.
-(2) Moreover, the hybrid strategy consumes only 70.5% of the training token costs of the pure long reasoning setting to achieve better performance.
-We hypothesize that this is because both modes share foundational perceptual and cognitive skills, and the analytical depth cultivated by long reasoning could bolster short reasoning, while the efficiency and directness learned from short reasoning refine the long reasoning process.
+As shown in Table 3, we observe that the hybrid strategy achieves the best overall performance.
+Notably, it also efficiently surpasses the SFT baseline even when its long reasoning capability is disabled at evaluation.
+This demonstrates the hybrid strategy effectively incentivizes strong short and long reasoning capability with only half of training samples for each mode.
+Moreover, the hybrid strategy consumes only 70.5% of the training token costs of the long reasoning only setting to achieve better performance.
+We hypothesize that this is because both modes share foundational perceptual and cognitive skills.
+The analytical depth cultivated by long reasoning appears to bolster short reasoning, while the efficiency and directness learned from short reasoning refine the long reasoning process.